 Norwegian Cruises Wifi

-Norwegian Cruises offers four different internet packages.
+Norwegian Cruises offers two different internet packages (down from four different packages).
 Prices below are for standard price onboard purchases.
 You can receive a 15% discount if you purchase a package prior to sailing.
 (Note that NCL also offers an option for free internet minutes as an option in its “Free at Sea” promotions.
-Number of free minutes varies based on length of sailing.)
+The number of free minutes varies based on length of sailing.)

-• Unlimited Premium – In addition to the basic wifi services included in the Unlimited WiFi package, this Premium package includes VPN email access and streaming. $34.99/dy
+- Unlimited Premium – In addition to the basic wifi services included in the Unlimited WiFi package, this Premium package includes VPN email access and streaming. $39.99/day

 Holland America Wifi